 Portland Public Schools makes the important transition from 8th to 9th grade a district wide priority, and continues to invest in Step Up services at Roosevelt, Madison, and Franklin high schools.
-In addition, Step Up now serves 40 freshmen each year at Gresham High School.
 Since 2003, Comcast Foundation has made a generous yearly investment in Step Up to help ensure its continued success.
 Step Up has also been funded by the Portland Children’s Levy (formerly the Children’s Investment Fund or CHIF), No Child Left Behind Supplemental Education Services, Portland Public Schools Title 1, GEAR UP, Oregon Department of Education, the Portland Schools Foundation, PGE Foundation, Fordham Street Foundation, Trail Blazers, The Collins Foundation, Piper Jaffray Foundation, and NW Natural.

 Other community partners include Caldera, the University of Portland, Lewis & Clark, Marylhurst University, Portland Pearl Rotary, ECONW, Education Northwest, and Multnomah County SUN schools.
 In 2007, the Pew Partnership for Civic Change awarded Step Up the 2007 Civic Change Award.